It’s not about you.

 Wake ‘N Shake

-In five years this dance contest has generated more than $550,000 for the Brian Piccolo Cancer Research Fund.
+In nine years, this 12-hour dance marathon has generated more than $1.7 million for the Brian Piccolo Cancer Research Fund.
+The 2018 event set a record by raising $376,730.

 Wake Alternative Break